GregOnNet/talk-angular-ai-powered-development/README.md

 ## Goal

-This task tells the story how I started to learn about AI.
+This task tells the story of how I started to learn about AI.
-How I was struggling, first.
+How I struggled at first.
 How I was fighting it.
-And finally, how I started to integrate it in my work as a frontend engineer.
+And finally, how I started to integrate it into my work as a frontend engineer.

-There is a lot to tell about AI, so I need to continuously remember myself to focus on Angular here.
+There is a lot to tell about AI, so I need to continuously remind myself to focus on Angular here.
 Luckily the Angular team already did a great job on integrating Angular with the AI ecosystem.
 There is already a lot on the official docs page: https://angular.dev/ai.